Visit Node NES Home Page

 • Extensions: .zip or .tar.gz.

-Note: Because Node v18 is being adopted before its End‑of‑Life, we prepend -trial to the version number before the -nes suffix.
+Note: Because Node v18 and v20 are being adopted before their End‑of‑Life, we prepend -trial to the version number before the -nes suffix.
 Remove -trial if you will be installing other versions.

 RHEL 8 installation